 Although the school district is currently funding these benefits on a pay-as-you-go basis, employers do have the option to establish and fund an irrevocable trust or set aside a dedicated reserve account, Bournival stated.

-A summary based upon the current pool of employees showed that if all current employees worked to retirement, the actuarial accrued liability (AAL) as of July 1, 2011, would be about $12.5 million, or $12.9 million including retirees, beneficiaries, and surviving spouses.
+A summary based upon the current pool of employees showed that if all current employees worked to retirement, the actuarial accrued liability (AAL) as of July 1, 2011, would be about $12.

 The AAL was calculated using a discount rate of 4.0 percent for a pay-as-you-go program.
 Bournival also presented data showing the principal valuation results for a fully prefunded dedicated trust with an 8.0 percent rate of return.
 In that scenario, the AAL would be $5.9 million.